'It Seemed Apocalyptic' 40 Years Ago When Mount St. Helens Erupted

 "We're leaving the area.
 We're leaving the area!"
 Ty yelled into the radio.

 He and Marianna bolted into their van and hit the gas.
-They had parked facing downhill and had cleared the dirt road of rocks in case they needed to flee fast.
+They had parked facing downhill and had cleared the dirt road of rocks in case they needed to flee.

 "We looked out our van windows," Marianna told me nearly two decades later.
 "There was nothing but ash and clouds and all of these columns [of ash and smoke].
 That was when I felt like, gosh, maybe we won't get out of here."